 ExpressVPN dominated all categories, except pricing and torrenting (lost by the slightest of margins).
 Surfshark, on the other hand, couldn’t match ExpressVPN’s performance on speed, streaming and server locations.
 The two titans were evenly matched on features, security and privacy, user-friendliness and customer support.

 To learn how the two providers compare with other top VPNs, check our Cyberghost vs Surfshark and ExpressVPN vs CyberGhost reviews.
+Check out our ExpressVPN vs NordVPN matchup to learn how our winner compares to the fastest VPN.

 What do you think of our ExpressVPN vs Surfshark comparison?
 Have you used either of these VPN providers?
 Which VPN do you think deserves a point in a category they lost?
 We’d like to hear about it.
 As always, thanks for reading.